jeantroiani/toy-robot/README.md

 ```

 ### How to run it
-Subsitute commands.txt with any command file
+Subsitute commands.txt with any file which has the commands

 ```sh
 cd toy-robot